aphototool/A-Photo-Tool-Libre/README.md

 ```
 sudo snap remove aphototoollibre
 ```
-A configuration file is saved in your home directory in .config folder.
+A configuration is saved in your home directory in .config folder.
 Use
 ```
 cd ~/.config
 rm -R aphototoollibre